QMLCommunity/font-awesome-qml/README.md

 ## General Installation

-1. Add the files at font folder inside your qml resource.
+1. Add the files FontAwesome.qml and FontAwesomeVariables.qml to your project.

-1. At this example, it is necessary to import the folder font:

-        // main.qml
-        import QtQuick 2.2
-        import "qml"

 1. Using Font Awesome: